Do I have to have an alcohol or drug addiction to be eligible to live at the Welcome House?

 I am currently on medications prescribed to me by my physician, am I eligible to be admitted to the Welcome House?

 A: In most cases, the answer is yes.
-The following medications ARE NOT allowed at the Welcome House: Tranquilizers, Benzodiazepines, Amphetamines and Opioid or Narcotic medications (including Methadone and Suboxone or any other medication used for maintenance treatment of Opioid dependence).
+The following medications ARE NOT allowed at the Welcome House: Tranquilizers, Benzodiazepines, Amphetamines and Opioid or Narcotic medications including Methadone.
+Suboxone as a medicated assisted treatment for Opioid dependence is an option while under supervision at Welcome House.

 How do I become a resident of the Welcome House?